-In addition to the catalog policy on of the General Catalog, a student may be dropped from the course with an X or an F, if they miss a minimum of 3 weeks of class/BB assignments with no communication and/or is earning an F. If absences occur after the final drop date you will not be dropped and will receive the grade you have earned.
+In addition to the catalog policy on of the General Catalog, roll will be taken at each class session and a record of attendance maintained.
+A student may be dropped from the course with an X or an F, if they miss a minimum of 3 weeks of class/BB assignments with no communication and/or is earning an F. If absences occur after the final drop date you will not be dropped and will receive the grade you have earned.

 It is essential that you have reliable access to the internet.
 It is not necessary to purchase your own computer but you should have a backup plan in place should you encounter computer problems.
-Firefox or Chrome is the recommended and supported browser for Blackboard.
+Firefox is the recommended and supported browser for Blackboard.
 There are open computer labs to all enrolled SPC students on all campuses.
 It is your responsibility to have the required computer skills necessary to complete this course.
 Should you encounter technical difficulties please use the information below: